The Impressive Optolong L-eNhance Filter

 To use this filter with a Rowe-Ackermann Schmidt Astrograph system, it must be placed in front of the camera sensor that sits on the corrector plate of the front of the telescope.
 To achieve the correct spacing between my camera sensor and the optical window of the RASA, I use this Starizona filter drawer.

-I also installed a new Pegasus Astro FocusCube 2 motorized focuser to the RASA, for imporved accuracy when focusing this demanding F/2 optical system.
-The one I have was designed specifically for Celestron SCT telescopes and the RASA (This is the model I use).
+I also installed a new Pegasus Astro FocusCube 2 motorized focuser to the RASA, for improved accuracy when focusing on this demanding F/2 optical system.
+The one I have was designed specifically for Celestron SCT telescopes and the RASA (this is the model I use).

 The Celestron RASA 8 F/2 with ASI294MC Pro color camera attached to the corrector plate.